 The EFV will shut off the gas from the main if the City’s service line is accidentally damaged by a contractor or an individual working in your yard.
 These people are already required by law to notify the City of Leesburg Gas Department through the Sunshine One Call system so that the gas lines can be located prior to digging.

 The cost of the EFV for a standard ¾” or 1” residential service line is $60 if installed during the initial installation of the gas service.
 The cost of installation for established services will be determined by using time and material estimates.

 The EFV will be installed by and remain the property of the City of Leesburg.
-Any future maintenance or replacement costs will be the responsibility of the customer and will be determined at that time.
-Contact us for more information at (352) 728-9840.
+Contact 352-728-9871 for more information.